asift91/Manual_Migration/option2.md

             - Mount Azure File share in VM instance
                 - Follow the [documentation](https://github.com/asift91/Manual_Migration/blob/master/azurefiles.md) to set the Azure File Share on VMSS

-        - **Download on-prem archive file**
+        - **Download On-Premise archive file**
-            - Download the onprem archived data from Azure Blob storage to VM such as Moodle, Moodledata, configuration folders with database backup file to /home/azureadmin location
+            - Download the On-Premise archived data from Azure Blob storage to VM such as Moodle, Moodledata, configuration folders with database backup file to /home/azureadmin location
             - Download storage.tar.gz file from the blob storage.
 The path to download will be /home/azureadmin.
                 ```
                 sudo -s